davidstavin/osticket-prereqs/README.md

 <img width="2548" height="2549" alt="form" src="https://github.com/user-attachments/assets/77a91d44-3c76-489e-a5c3-a19d9b828188" />

 To fill out the database information, HeidiSQL will need to be installed, to configure the MySQL database that osTicket will use.
-In the downloads folder with the dependencies, Run the HeidiSQL installer and select "Install for all users".
-Then follow= the prompts to install the program.
+In the downloads folder with the dependencies, Run the HeidiSQL installer and select `Install for all users`.
+Then follow the prompts to install the program.
 <img width="2485" height="1504" alt="install heidi-comp-anno" src="https://github.com/user-attachments/assets/349b2e84-537a-49f1-994c-31160b2a2a9d" />

 After installation, open HeidiSQL.
-Select "New" and fill out the security info for the MySQL database that was created earlier.
-Then click "Open"
+Select `New` and fill out the security info for the MySQL database that was created earlier.
+Then click `Open`
 <img width="1372" height="965" alt="fill heidi database settings-anno" src="https://github.com/user-attachments/assets/f94bbf03-79c8-4088-82f3-98e15b8144c2" />

 In the new menu, right click on the unnamed session.
-Click "create-new" then "Database"
+Click `Create New` then `Database`
 <img width="2176" height="1436" alt="create new database-anno" src="https://github.com/user-attachments/assets/86510c86-c9d8-4ca0-a26c-186e05ae344e" />

 In the new dialog, name the database `osTicket`, then click `Okay`.